 - Pour the wet ingredients in the dry mixture and stir together with a spatula until mostly combined.
 Gently fold in the diced rhubarb.
 Using a spoon, divide the batter evenly among the muffin pan.
 The batter will reach to the top of each liner.

 - In a small bowl, mix tother the granulated sugar and cinnamon.
 Evenly sprinkle the sugar mixture on top of each muffin.
-Bake at 375 degrees (190 C) for 14 to 17 minutes, rotating the pan halfway, or until the edges of the muffins are lightly golden and domed, and the tops spring back when gently pressed.
+Bake for 14 to 17 minutes, rotating the pan halfway, or until the edges of the muffins are lightly golden and domed, and the tops spring back when gently pressed.